skokielibrary/comingtogether/events/_posts/2015-01-30-film-the-hundred-foot-journey.markdown

 published: true
 ---

 The Kadam family leaves India for France where they open a restaurant directly across the road from Madame Mallory's Michelin-starred eatery (IMDb).
-PG.
+Rated PG.